Home-School Partnerships Training

 - training volunteers to assist young children as they learn to read and write through the Ready Steady Read Write Programme

-- empowering parents to support learning in the home though the Home-School Partnerships Programme
+- empowering parents to support learning in the home through the Home-School Partnerships Programme

 - providing training and resources for teachers to strengthen literacy teaching in Grade R (Stellar Home Language)